trenusch/nalgene/README.md

 is specified by the attribute.
 It is important that attributes are added only after the entity is added (see order in the list, entities must be above attributes)!

-Finally, click generate to generate an output sentence, which will be printed in the console.
+Finally, click generate to generate an output sentence, which can be seen in the bottom.
 ## Syntax

 A .nlg nalgene grammar file is a set of sections separated by a blank line.
 Every section takes this shape: